rbkhmrcr/sigma-gadgets/readme.md

 ## the algo

-the groth-kohlweiss paper introduces two schemes using their one of many proofs -- one is a ring signature scheme (not linkable, perfect anonymity), and the other is a 'zerocoin' scheme, where coins are commitments to serial numbers.
+The Groth-Kohlweiss paper introduces two schemes using their one of many proofs -- one is a ring signature scheme (not linkable, perfect anonymity), and the other is a 'zerocoin' scheme, where coins are commitments to serial numbers.